afrosecops/SecopsTools/README.txt

 # SecopsTools
-This repo contains powershel scripts that can be used on a day to day basis by security analysts.
+This repo contains Powershell scripts that can be used on a day to day basis by security analysts.

 #Use